ktravers/ktravers.github.io/_posts/2017-07-06-ecto-migrations-on-production.md

 [`Mix`](https://elixirschool.com/lessons/basics/mix/). `Mix` tasks aren't compiled into your deployed release, and as evidenced in [this exciting discussion](https://github.com/bitwalker/exrm/issues/67), there's no plans to change this any time soon.

 So don't try using your trusty local `mix ecto.migrate` task on production.
-It won't help you here.
+Not gonna help you here.

 ## What Does Work